farmera/sare_grant/spectral_indices.md

 ![](img/sequoia-specs.png)
 ###### Figure 2.
 The spectral reflectance characteristics of healthy versus stressed sugarcane.

-Like many other leafy green plants, sugarcane preferentially absorbs the red band for photosynthesis.
+Like other leafy green plants, sugarcane preferentially absorbs the red band for photosynthesis.
 In __Figure 2__ all
 spectral lines (except for soil) reveal a characteristic bump in the green band relative to the red wavelength, indicating that green light is reflected away.
 In the right-hand portion of the curve nearly all of the NIR light is reflected away.